recluzegeek/automatic-enigma/Web Development/react_component_design.md

 **Logical / Stateful Components** &mdash; Responsible for managing state and handling business logic.
 Has state or related logic, isn't about a specific UI

+## Component (Instance) Lifecycle

+This cycle involves three key phases: Mount/Initial Render, Re-Render (optional), and Unmount.

+### Mount / Initial Render

+- Component Instance is rendered for the very first time
+- Fresh states and Props are created

+### Re-Render &mdash; Optional

+- Happens when (we're talking in the context of component instance and not the entire application)
+  - State Changes
+  - Props Changes
+  - Parent Re-render
+  - Context Changes

+### Unmount

+- Component instance is removed and destroyed
+- State and Props are destroyed

 ## State Management

 > **Lift the state as high as needed &mdash; but no higher.**